Sai-Raghava-B/Restaurant-Backend/README.md

 I have made required backend as per the problem statement.
 I have shared you the postman collection also.
-You have to just press on send button.
-I have used scripts to automate the accesstoken  so that it can be updated in evry end point whenever there is a new end point so that it would be easy.
+Just have to just press the send button.
+I have used scripts to automate the access token so that it can be updated at every end point whenever there is a new access token so that it would be easy.